Satellites reception

 Low gain antennas

-The antenna must be cut on 137 MHz to receive polar orbiting satellites (also named Polar Orbiting Environmental Satellites or POES).
-The simplest but effective antenna is the turnstile or crossed dipole (70-80 € to Thiecom or Timestep), the same as the one used on other frequencies by AM broadcasters but at a smaller scale.
-A better solution is to use the Quadrifilar Helix Antenna (QHA).
+A more efficient solution is to use the Quadrifilar Helix Antenna (QHA or QFH).
 It has the advantage to be fixed, it does not require a rotator, and changes automatically the elevation and azimuth to the satellite direction without interruption.
 It is circularly polarized and displays a relatively narrow bandwidth.
 If you are an handyman you can easily build these antennas yourself at very low cost.
 Unfortunately, blueprints are not easy to find and I don't have any.

 At first, two antennas suited to polar orbiting satellites working between 136-138 MHz.
-At left a crossed dipole right circularly polarized offering a 6.0 dBi gain.
-At center a Quadrifilar helix antenna made of 316 stainless steel and derelin plastic.
+At left, a crossed dipole right circularly polarized offering a 6.0 dBi gain.
+At center, a Quadrifilar helix antenna made of 316 stainless steel and derelin plastic.
 Its performances are a little better than the crossed dipole but its price is much higher.
-At right a discone antenna AOR DS3000A.
+At right, a discone antenna AOR DS3000A.
 It is a wide band antenna able to receive between 75 MHz and 3 GHz and to transmit on ham bands of 144, 430, 904 and 1200 MHz.
 It sustains 50 W maximum.
-It is more suited to terrestrial telecommunications but one can use it to receive other signals, including satellites if they cross the sky quite low over the horizon.
 This antenna is provided with a RG-58A/U cable and N connectors.
 Documents Timestep and AOR USA.

-Like any antenna working on VHF bands, these aerial work without preamplifier but require a good coaxial cable to prevent losses that are more important on VHF than on HF.
+Like any antenna working on VHF bands, these aerials work without preamplifier but require a good coaxial cable to prevent losses that are more important on VHF than on HF.
 In this configuration the coax length should not exceed 15 meters long.
 If your coaxial is 15 meters or longer, you should use a 137 MHz preamplifier directly mounted under the antenna.
 Such antennas also work fine to receive the ISS signal on 145.800 MHz and for the 2-meter amateur band.

 In addition we can use the next accessories :